jacobwilliams/bspline-fortran/README.md

 ## Least squares fitting

 The BSpline-Fortran library also exports the `defc` subroutine, which can be used to fit B-spline polynomials to 1D data using a weighted least squares method.
+The `dfc` subroutine also allows for equality and inequality constraints to be imposed on the fitted curve.
+These procedures are not yet available in the object oriented interface.

 ## Examples